 Activating your account

 Account activation is a simple process: you fill out the account application requesting some basic information about your product, your business, and your own personal relationship to your business.
-Once you’ve activated your account, you can immediately start accepting live payments.
+After activating your account, you can immediately start accepting live payments.

 Stripe’s “Know Your Customer” (KYC) obligations require that we collect and maintain this information on all Stripe users.
 These requirements come from our regulators and financial partners, and are intended to prevent abuse of the financial system.
-The information you provide is reviewed internally to ensure they comply with our services agreement.
-If we need any further information, we’ll get in touch right away.
+The information you provide is reviewed internally to ensure it complies with our services agreement.
+If we need any further information, we’ll contact you right away.

 Updating your public business information

-The following details are made visible to your customers, either on their card statement or in email receipts sent by Stripe.
+Your customers see the following details on either their card statements or in email receipts sent by Stripe.

 - Business name and website URL

 - Business email address, phone number, and address

 - Statement descriptor text

 This information is provided by you when you activate your account, and can be updated any time in your account’s Business Settings.
 Make sure your statement descriptor text and business information can be clearly associated with you.
 If a customer cannot recognize one of your payments, they may dispute it.